 - 1. The value of equilibrium constant is independent of initial concentrations of either the reactants or products. - 2.
 Equilibrium constant is temperature dependent.
 Hence K_C , K_P change with change in temperature. - 3.
-Equilibrium constant has a characteristic value for a particular reversible reaction represented by a balanced equation at the given temperature. - 4.
-Higher value of K_C or K_P means more product is formed and the equilibrium point is more towards right hand side and vice versa.
+Equilibrium constant has a characteristic value for a particular reversible reaction represented by a balanced equation at a given temperature. - 4.
+Higher value of K_C or K_P means more concentration of products is formed and the equilibrium point is more towards right hand side and vice versa.